-With an unprecedented fascination for the occult over the last few years and cinema queues growing for spine-chillers such as the ‘Twilight’ series, ‘Resident Evil’ and, most recently ‘It’, spiritistic themes are providing juicy pickings for the film industry.
+With an unprecedented fascination for the occult over the last few years, spiritistic themes are providing juicy pickings for the film industry.
 Well, box office takings speak for themselves.

 But is there any basis for believing in the ‘undead’ or the ‘after life’?
 Are films that feature spiritism in its myriad forms suitable for the young and impressionable?
 In order to find the answers, we first need to trace the source of such beliefs, to find out whether there is any foundation for them.